erajasekar/erajasekar.github.io/_posts/2014-11-12-blogging-platform-hackers-octopress-docpad-poole.md

 When I decided to blog, I researched on next generation blogging platforms for hackers.
 Mainstream blogging platforms like **wordpress, blogger, tumblr** are designed for naive users and aren't best for developers.
-Because those platforms doesn't support features programmers would want like code syntax highlighting, theming using frond end frameworks, markdown language support, integration with source control repositories , etc.
+Because those platforms doesn't support features programmers would want like code syntax highlighting, theming using frond end frameworks, Markdown language support, integration with source control repositories, etc.

 ###Static site generators:
 <br>